Green Mountains Vermont, USA Travel Guide

 Vermont Cheddar Cheese, craft beer/spirits, plus artisan goods are popular gifts.
 Ben & Jerry's merchandise is available from the factory store.

-To maximize your experience, always look at local schedules for events, confirm opening times, and consider booking popular activities in advance.
+To maximize your experience, always check local calendars for events, confirm opening times, and consider booking popular activities in advance.
 Adaptability in your itinerary allows for spontaneous discoveries.